microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyAccessReviewPolicy.md

 # Update-MgPolicyAccessReviewPolicy

 ## SYNOPSIS
-Update the properties of an accessReviewPolicy object.
+Update the navigation property accessReviewPolicy in policies

 ## SYNTAX